TheJanusStream/symbios-avatar/docs/clips.md

 - **`Meditate`, `Kneeling Tired`** — both are rests, and `Sleeping` covers the away state more legibly than either.
 - **The whole `_RM` family** — root-motion variants of clips already here.
-They belong with a locomotion system that consumes root motion, which is #141's question.
+They belong with a locomotion system that consumes root motion, and ours derives its root movement procedurally.

 ## What it costs